radixdlt/official-examples/step-by-step/10-gumball-machine-front-end/README.md

    [chrome store](https://chromewebstore.google.com/detail/radix-wallet-connector/bfeplaecgkoeckiidkgkmlllfbaeplgm)
    or [download from github](https://github.com/radixdlt/connector-extension/)

-### Setup

-There are separate setup steps for the scrypto package and the front end client.
-You'll also need to Stokenet account in your Radix Wallet, with funds.

-#### Creating a Radix Wallet Stokenet Account
+3. The Radix Wallet needs a Stokenet Account with funds.
+If you don't already have one:

-If you already have a Stokenet account with funds you can skip this step.

-1. If you haven't already, open the Radix Wallet and on your phone and run through first time set up.
+   1. If you haven't already, open the Radix Wallet on your phone and run through first time set up.
    2. You will need to connect to the test network in Settings > App Settings > Gateways > Stokenet (testnet) Gateway.
    3. Create a new account.
    4. Get some test token for transaction fees by clicking on;
       - the account name
       - the three dots "...",
       - "Dev Preferences",
       - the "Get XRD Text Tokens" button.

+4. The Wallet also needs to be in Developer Mode.
+You can enable this in Settings > App Settings > Developer Mode.

+### Setup

+There are separate setup steps for the scrypto package and the front end client.

 #### Scrypto